obfuscatedgenerated/ollieos_node/README.md

 - Mac OS: `~/Library/Application Support/ollieos`
 - Linux: `~/.config/ollieos`

+You can access the fs directory easily by running `appdata` in the OllieOS terminal.

 You can edit these files directly, and they will be reflected in the OS.

 Line endings should be **CRLF** and **will not be converted** to avoid breaking binary files.